EducationShinyAppTeam/Style_Guide/README.md

 #    Availability: <where it's located>
 #-----------------------------------------------------------------------------------------
 [reused code then follows]

+[last line of reused code]
+#End of <author>'s code-------------------------------------------------------------------
 ```
 ### `R` Packages
 If you made use of any packages in `R`, then you need to add these to the Reference subsection.
 Fortunately, there is a built-in tool that will help you:  the `citation` function.
 In R (RStudio) simply type `citation("packageName")` and you'll get the appropriate citation information for the package you used.
-For example, `citation("plyr")` will give the information for the citation:
+For example, `citation("shinydashboard")` and `citation("plyr")` will give the information needed for the following citations:

   Chang, W. and Borges Ribeio, B. (2018). shinydashboard: Create dashboards with 'Shiny'. (v0.7.1) [R Package].
 Available from https://CRAN.R-project.org/package=shinydashboard